 You do not have to do this alone - there are people who care.

-Friends and family can’t do this for us because are too close to the problem.
-They don’t have the benefit of an outsider’s perspective, they have their own needs and wants to consider, and they don’t have the training and education to know what has been found to be effective in working with different types of problems.
+Friends and family can’t always help us feel better.
+This is because they are too close to the problem.
+Therefore, they don’t have the benefit of an outsider’s perspective.
+Also, they have their own needs and wants to consider.
+And, they don’t have the training and education to know what has been found to be effective in working with different types of problems.

-A therapeutic relationship is special because the therapist’s goal is the same as yours – to deeply understand what’s happening for you so that you can forge more meaningful relationships, find more success at the things that matter to you, and cultivate genuine peace of mind.
+A therapeutic relationship is special.
+This is because the therapist’s goal is the same as yours – to deeply understand what’s happening for you.
+This can help you have more meaningful relationships, find more success at the things that matter to you, and cultivate genuine peace of mind.

-At Monarch, we work hard to create a place where you can be real and honest.
+At Monarch Wellness and Psychotherapy, we work hard to create a place where you can be real and honest.
 Our therapists are people, too, and they don’t try to pretend otherwise.
 We get how hard life can be.
 We understand the so-called “crazy” things that people do in order to deal with it, and we know the most effective ways to help.
 Please do reach out to us at 202-656-3681 to start the conversation.

 New Client Information